Commands

 fspec add-tag-to-scenario login.feature "Valid login" @smoke

-Remove Tag from Scenario
+Remove Tag From Scenario

 fspec remove-tag-from-scenario <file> <scenario> <tag>